vepeter/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 ## Step 2 Authorize workers(kubelets) to create CSR

 Next we associate the group we created before to the system:node-bootstrapper ClusterRole.
-This ClusterRole gives the group enough permissions to bootstrap the kubelet
+This ClusterRole gives the group enough permissions to bootstrap the kubelet.
+On the `master-1` node (before remote access from your administrative node to the cluster is configured):
 ```
 kubectl create clusterrolebinding create-csrs-for-bootstrapping --clusterrole=system:node-bootstrapper --group=system:bootstrappers